Quuxplusone/goodcook/md/goodcook.md

 a parchment-lined sheet pan, and refrigerate for five minutes.

-Bake in the center of a 450°F oven (425°F if using a convection oven) for 40 to 45 minutes, until the pastry is golden brown and the internal temperature reads 125°F. Remove and let rest for ten minutes before slicing and serving.
+Bake in the center of a 450°F oven (425°F if using a convection oven) for 40 to 45 minutes (check it at 30 minutes), until the pastry is golden brown and the internal temperature reads 125°F. Remove and let rest for ten minutes before slicing and serving.

 Black Forest Cookies